If the tax return is going to be electronically filed and the taxpayer wants to include his or her direct deposit information select:

 Direct Deposit Limits

-However, the limitation may affect some taxpayers, such as families in which the parent's and children’s refunds are deposited into a family-held bank account.
+Few taxpayers are affected by this limitation.
+That said, the limit may affect families in which the parent's and children’s refunds are deposited into a family-held bank account.
 Taxpayers in this situation should make other deposit arrangements or expect to receive paper refund checks.

-The new limitation also will protect taxpayers from preparers who obtain payment for their tax preparation services by depositing part or all of their clients' refunds into the preparers' own bank accounts.
-The new direct deposit limits will help eliminate this type of abuse.
+The direct deposit limit helps prevent criminals from easily obtaining multiple refunds.
+It also protects taxpayers from preparers who try to obtain payment for their tax preparation services by depositing part or all of their client's refund into the preparer's own bank accounts.

 Direct deposit must only be made to accounts bearing the taxpayer's name.
-Preparer fees cannot be recovered by using Form 8888 to split the refund or by preparers opening a joint bank account with taxpayers.
-These actions by preparers are subject to penalty under the Internal Revenue Code and to discipline under Treasury Circular 230 (also, see Circular 230 Tax Professionals page).
+Preparer fees cannot be recovered by using Form 8888 to split the refund, or by preparers opening a joint bank account with taxpayers.
+These actions by preparers are subject to penalty under the Internal Revenue Code and to discipline under Treasury Circular 230.